sullyj3/buttplug-hs-core/README.md

 ## Todo

+- figure out a proper API
 - Use Aeson's ObjectWithSingleField to remove all the XFields types

-Users shouldn't have to

-- Think about websockets
-- handle decoding of wire format
-- handle message types directly
+- Users shouldn't have to handle message types directly
   - (consult python and other client implementations for API ideas)
-- think about multiple motors if the device they're using only has one